Chaitalykundu/Web-Development/03-JavaScript/Questions.md

 &nbsp;

 &nbsp;

 &nbsp;

 &nbsp;

 &nbsp;

+# Closure

+1. What is a closure in JavaScript?
+2. Why are closures important in JavaScript?
+3. Can you give an example of a closure in JavaScript?

 &nbsp;

 &nbsp;

 &nbsp;

 &nbsp;

 &nbsp;

 &nbsp;

 &nbsp;

 &nbsp;

 &nbsp;

 &nbsp;

 &nbsp;

 &nbsp;

 &nbsp;

 &nbsp;

 &nbsp;

 &nbsp;

 &nbsp;

 &nbsp;

 &nbsp;

 &nbsp;

 &nbsp;

 # Answer